rbrahinets/rbrahinets/README.md

 ## Hello

-My name is Rostyslav.
-I'm a young and motivated programmer from Ukraine.
-I work as a software engineer at [BibleGym](https://www.linkedin.com/company/biblegym/) using Node .js, React and React Native.
+Software Engineer at product startup [BibleGym](https://www.linkedin.com/company/biblegym/).
+I develop web and mobile applications for Bible study (10,000+ users): backend with Node.js, mobile client with React Native, admin panel and landing page with React.
+I work with MongoDB, support DevOps processes (Docker, CI/CD), and release apps to App Store and Google Play.

+I can work independently and take tasks from idea to release.
+I learn quickly, take responsibility for code and deadlines.
+I leverage modern AI tools for effective software development.
+Background in Software Engineering.

+Interested in products with real impact on people.
+Open to networking and interesting opportunities in web and mobile development.

 I love Java.
 I also enjoy listening to music, reading books, running and cycling.

 ## About me
 - I graduated from [Bohdan Khmelnytskyi National University of Cherkasy](https://www.cdu.edu.ua/)